shapedigital/shapedigital/README.md

-### Head of Development @Mugo.
+🤖 ### Head of Development @Mugo.

 Focussing on Bespoke Shopify and Headless CMS's.
-Playing with Vue, Svelte, Alpine.js, petite-vue, WEBGL.
+Playing with Vue, Svelte and Alpine.js.